karask/python-bitcoin-utils/CONTRIBUTING.md

 - Include type hints for function parameters and return values.
 - Maximum line length should be 88 characters.
 - Use descriptive variable names that explain the purpose.
+- Don't change the versioning in __init__; the maintainer would do that periodically

 ### 5. Writing Tests